 The catalpa tree sheds the large green leaves all year in heavy breezes.
-In fall or after a drought one or two trees can completely bury a yard in gigantic brown leaves.
+In fall or after a drought, one or two trees can completely bury a yard in gigantic brown leaves.
 They also shed twigs and bark, and in the spring, those pretty white flowers explode across the lawn, making it look as though a Styrofoam bead factory exploded on your grass.

 While you are busy raking leaves and twigs and large chunks of bark, you will also find the seed pods.
 Don't forget to watch for the worms.
 If you brush up against the leaves, you might find yourself covered in little friends.

 Which of these is your least favorite messy tree?